wp-plugins/site-is-offline-plugin/readme.txt

 Use this plugin to enable/disable site offline mode.
 When Site offline Mode is enabled regular visitors of your site will see a page(you can edit that page by going to settings->Site Offline Mode) and you as a admin can make and test safe changes to your site.
 Very helpful for those developers who need coming soon pages for there sites.

-<a href="http://goo.gl/RpJJF">Site Offline Plugin Documentation</a>
+<a href="http://cloudplugins.org/site-offline-plugin-documentiom/">Site Offline Plugin Documentation</a>

-I'm a WordPress Developer If you want to hire me or have any questions,feedback Please contact me - <a href="https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDNmd2l6djZieS01LU9DSkFZZnFsUEE6MQ" >Click Here to contact me</a>